 - Ionic helps to build native apps that can be downloaded from play stores using web technology.
 React Native does not do so.

-- Ionic apps are not divided into multiple codebases while React Native apps are divided on multiple codebases.
+- Ionic apps are not divided into multiple codebases, while React Native apps are divided into multiple codebases.